INTRODUCTION

 The training scheme addresses the following aspects of rock-climbing instruction:

-1. Technical knowledge and skills.
+1. Technical Skills and knowledge

-3. Effective group management skills on and off the cliff.
+3. Effective group management skills

-4. Sound environmental awareness and practices.
+4. Environmental awareness and practices

-6. Informed climbing ethics, philosophy and historical perspective.
+6. Informed climbing ethics, philosophy and historical perspective

 • Top Rope/Abseil Guide (TRG)